Blended Learning - study your way

 This ambitious programme will:

 - Fully exploit digital technologies to deliver fully interactive and integrated programmes including immersive technologies like Virtual and Augmented Reality

 - Provide a technology framework that enables student-led provision, online communities of practice leading to development of engaged and self -directed learners with strong digital capabilities

 - Develop flexible, adaptable, resilient, curious, collaborative learners and professionals

 - Attract greater numbers and a more diverse student population into the health profession

 - Create a significantly different offer in healthcare professional education, that will support the growth of a qualitatively different, expert and professional workforce suited to the demands of care now and in the future

-This innovative approach is designed to help grow the nursing workforce, as set out in NHS Long Term Plan, and the first students can begin to apply from September 2020 with courses starting January – March 2021.
+This innovative approach is designed to help grow the nursing workforce, as set out in NHS Long Term Plan, and the first students began to apply from September 2020 for courses starting January – March 2021.